puraminy/ArticleScraper/README.md

 The items are stored in a `csv` file.
 Currently, the gathered articles are in `data/papers.csv`.

-# Getting Report
-You can generate reports on teh database.
-For this purpose, write custom python functions to process the database.
-We already wrote `gen_report.py` which generates `html` files for the selected papers.
-You can also use `csv` processors like Excel for this purpose.
-We suggest using tadviwer: https://www.tadviewer.com/

 # Creating a new spider

 The spiders are kept in the `spiders` folder.
 There are currently two spiders, `aclweb` and `iswc`, in this folder.
 Each spider is defined as a class in one or seperated files.
 We recommand to use a separate file for each spider.
 For more information about spiders, refer to https://docs.scrapy.org/en/latest/topics/spiders.html